jhu-saw/sawSartoriusScale/README.md

 # sawSartoriusScale

-This SAW component contains code for interfacing with Sartorius scales (www.sartorius.com/).
+This SAW component contains code for interfacing with Sartorius scales (www.sartorius.com).
+It has been tested on a Sartorius GC 2502 with a serial connection (USB).
 It compiles on Windows, Linux and likely MacOS.

 The `ros` folder contains code for a ROS node that interfaces with the sawSartoriusScale component and publishes the measured force (based on weight).
 To build the ROS node, make sure you use `catkin build`.